Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 ORDER BY count(*) DESC
 ```

 Now you know the underlying issue with part_no '20rd0'.
-The majority of failures are from battery lot '4012', which has delivered to the Jackson Plant and has a huge number of the faulty batteries that are driving warranty replacements.
-These insights show up even better on our dashboard in our favourite BI tool which connects directly to Vantage and allows interactive & iterative analysis:
+The majority of failures are from battery lot '4012', which was delivered to the Jackson Plant and is associated with a huge number of faulty batteries causing warranty replacements.
+These insights will show up even better in the dashboard of your favorite BI tool that is connected directly to Vantage.
+You can perform interactive and iterative analysis:

 ![png](dashboard.png)

-Our modern connected EV cars provide detailed sensor data as well.
-We can also look at the temperature sensor data for the battery lot in question:
+Your modern-connected EV cars provide detailed sensor data as well.
+Look at the temperature sensor data for the battery lot in question:

 ![png](4102temps.png)

-Compare that to an average battery lot:
+Compare that data to an average battery lot:

 ![png](avgtemps.png)

-You can clearly see the occurances of higher temperatures / overheating in our battery packs depending on the battery pack model / lot no. So we now see what is the underlying cause of our increased warranty costs, but we want to dig deeper into the issue - back when the cars were assembled and tested so we can prevent it in the future.
+The occurances of higher temperatures and overheating in your battery packs depend on the battery pack model and lot number.
+Now you know the underlying cause of the increased warranty costs, but you want to dig deeper.

-#### Step 2: We need additional data - Access test results from our Data Lake
+#### Step 2: Access test results from the Data Lake.

-Taking this analysis even further, we want to understand how we can detect bad batteries before they end up in our customers' cars.
-This will help us avoid expensive warranty repair cycles and poor customer satisfaction in the future.
-When the cars are manufactured we store detailed test reports for the various parts and subsystems that comprise the vehicle.
-These are voluminous semi-structured data and are loaded directly into our Data Lake which is housed in an object store.

-Using Teradata Vantage we can natively pull in this data and use it for our analysis!

-Create a foreign table to access the JSON formatted data in Amazon S3:
+You want to understand how to detect bad batteries before they end up in customers' cars and avoid expensive warranty repair cycles and poor customer satisfaction in the future.
+During the manufacturing process, you store detailed test reports for the various parts and subsystems that comprise the vehicle.
+These reports are voluminous, semi-structured data that is loaded directly into your Data Lake and housed in an object store.
+With Teradata Vantage, you can natively pull in and analyze this data.
+Create a foreign table to access the JSON-formatted data in Amazon S3:

 ```sql